 - Squats can help in strengthening your back and core muscles

-- Squats are great for improving knee flexibility
+- Squats are great way to improve knee flexibility

-- Squats can improve your posture by encouraging you to keep your back straight.
+- Squats can help to maintain good posture by encouraging you to keep your back straight.

 - Squats can cause back injuries if you lean too far back or round it too much